wilsonng234/Simple-Search-Engine-Frontend/README.md

 # Simple Search Engine UI

+## Installation

+NodeJS: version 16.15.1

 ## Getting started

+1. `npm install` to install the dependencies
-Run `npm start` in the development mode.
+2. `npm start` to run the UI
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+[Optional]
+The api endpoint could be modified in [axiosConfig.js](src/api/axiosConfig.js)

 ## Crawler